MedPath

 Measured by a 5 point Likert scale ranging from 0-5, with 5 indicating the best outcome (extremely satisfied with the treatment).

-Patient satisfaction as measured by a validated, patient-centered venous treatment satisfaction questionnaire (VenousTSQs).
+Measured by a validated, patient-centered venous treatment satisfaction questionnaire - status (VenousTSQs).

 Elimination of clinically relevant superficial truncal disease in each target vein at the time of index procedure as measured by the percentage of target vein length successfully treated.